jsbien/early_fonts_inventory/README.md

-The repository will contain various resources related to Ungler's printing houses (Cracow 1510–1516, 1521-1536) and some other printing houses.
+The repository contains various resources related to Ungler's printing houses (Cracow 1510–1516, 1521-1536) and some other printing houses.

 To view the DjVu files you need of coirse a DjVu viewer, I recommend the original one: https://djvu.sourceforge.net/djview4.html